bflattened/bflat/README.md

 ## 🎙 Where is the source code

 The source code is split between this repo and [bflattened/runtime](https://github.com/bflattened/runtime).
 The bflattened/runtime repo is a regularly updated fork of the [dotnet/runtime](https://github.com/dotnet/runtime) repo that contains non-upstreamable bflat-specific changes.
 The bflattened/runtime repo produces compiler and runtime binaries that this repo consumes.

+## 📚 Two standard libraries

+bflat comes with two standard libraries.
+The first one (called `DotNet`) is the default and comes from the dotnet/runtime repo fork.
+It includes everything you know and love from .NET.
+The second one (called `Zero`) is a minimal standard library that doesn't have much more than just primitive types.
+The source code for it lives in this repo.
+Switch between those with `--stdlib:zero` argument.

 ## 📻 How to stay up-to-date on bflat?